MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/tutorial-query-performance-insights.md

 * The query details: view the history of execution with minimum, maximum, average, and standard deviation query time.
 * The resource utilizations (CPU, memory, and storage).

-This article discusses how to use Azure Database for MySQL flexible server slow query logs, the Log Analytics tool, and workbooks templates to visualize Query Performance Insight for Azure Database for MySQL flexible server.
+This article discusses how to use Azure Database for MySQL Flexible Server slow query logs, the Log Analytics tool, and workbooks templates to visualize Query Performance Insight for Azure Database for MySQL Flexible Server.

 In this tutorial, you'll learn how to:
 >[!div class="checklist"]